 Finding the Best Places to Retire Since 2006!

 Neighborhoods are leafy and rural, populated with bungalows, cottages, ranch ramblers, Cape Cods and other styles.
-The median home price is $190,000.
+The median home price is $198,000, a 4% increase from the previous year.

 Tourists come to stroll through the five-block historic downtown district area and enjoy its art galleries, studios, quaint shops and farm to table restaurants.
 A particular point of pride is the beautiful four-story Georgian-revival Carnegie Hall, one of the few remaining Carnegie Halls still in continuous use and a showcase for live performances by international artists.
 It also presents classes, workshops and fine art exhibits.
 Down the road, the Greenbrier Valley Theatre is home to year-round live performances and special events.